pitchmuc/adobe-analytics-api-2.0/docs/getting_started.md

 api2.importConfigFile('myconfig.json')
 ```

-**Note**: starting version 0.4.0 the `importConfigFile` will check dynamically for the keys used to define the type of Auth.
-The check is Oauth V2 and then JWT.
+**Note**: starting version 0.4.0 the `importConfigFile` will check dynamically for the keys used to define the type of Auth (Oauth Server-to-Server).
 You can force the usage of a specific setup by passing the type of auth you want to priorize.

 ### Alternative 1 : Using the configure method